HTTPS-AMISHI-IN/SuvidhaSetu/README.md

 ## Run
 Download the zip or clone via https://github.com/HTTPS-AMISHI-IN/SuvidhaSetu.git

-### Install the following in terminal, make sure your path is directed towards this folder
+### Install the following in terminal, the path should be your project directory
 ```bash
 npm install